NuGet/docs.microsoft.com-nuget/docs/release-notes/Known-Issues.md

 ## The Package Manager Console crashes when I open it in Windows XP.
 What's wrong?

 NuGet requires Powershell 2.0 runtime.
 Windows XP, by default, doesn't have Powershell 2.0.
-You can download the Powershell 2.0 runtime from <https://support.microsoft.com/kb/968929>.
+You can download the Powershell 2.0 runtime from [PowerShell 2.0 Download](https://devblogs.microsoft.com/powershell/tag/powershell-2-0-download/).
 After you install it, restart Visual Studio and you should be able to open Package Manager Console.

 ## Visual Studio 2010 SP1 Beta crashes on exit if the Package Manager Console is open.